 Keep your priorities in mind and your expectations reasonable.
 It should be more important that everyone have a great time than counting the miles hiked or the mountains climbed.

-P.S.
 To make packing your daypack especially easy, I’ve put together a daypack checklist for you to print out and have on hand every time you need to pack up to hit the trail.
 Go ahead and get it below.

 Once you’ve mastered the day hike with kids, you may want to start venturing a little farther into the wilderness.
 Learning how to prepare yourself and your kids for backcountry hiking and camping can take time and you’ll be most successful with practice.
 This article will break your needed preparations down into simple points of consideration.